manadream/electronics-blog/_posts/electronics/2025-11-21-notch-and-comb-filter-comparison-for-composite-video-decoding-and-retro-gaming.md

 For whatever reason, this filter had a lot of noise in the Chroma signal, which you can see as horizontal sections looking off-color.
 I did what I could to reduce noise as much as possible, but this unit might have something wrong with it.

-If you ignore that oddity, you can see the kinds of horizontal dot artifacts, hanging dots, very clearly in:
+If you ignore that oddity, you can see the kinds of horizontal dot artifacts combs have, hanging dots, very clearly in:

 - The Streets of Rage 2 screenshot along the top of the fence and the bottom of the windows and the top of the bricks.
 - The top and bottom of the red letters in the 240p test suite.